civicrm/civicrm-user-guide/docs/advanced-configuration/email-system-configuration.md

 type](http://wiki.civicrm.org/confluence/display/CRMDOC43/Bounce+Handling)
 can be found in the civcirm_mailing_bounce_pattern and civicrm_mailing_bounce_type.
 Multiple different bounce reply patterns are linked to a given type and threshold.

 ### **Email-to-Activity processing**

 CiviCRM can automatically retrieve email from a specified inbox and file it as an email activity against contacts of type Individual corresponding to sender and recipients of the email.
 New individual contacts are created for email adresses not already assigned to individuals in the database.

 **NOTE**: This features only works for the Individual contact type.
-If the incoming email comes from an email address already record aginast an organization, a new individual contact with that same email address with be created and the activity will be recorded against that new individual contact, not against the organization.
+If the incoming email comes from an email address already record against an organization, a new individual contact with that same email address will be created and the activity will be recorded against that new individual contact, not against the organization.

 There are two ways to do this (either or both ways can be setup at same time):